Information about how Derwen College approaches teaching young people with special educational needs

 We seek to ensure that everyone is able to reach their full potential and to do this we want to create a working and learning environment where we are equality confident.
 This means that everyone is encouraged to participate and feels that their contribution is valued.
 The college is committed to supporting and actively encouraging a diverse community.

 Students also have the opportunity to take part in community groups such as attending church and using the local leisure centre.
+We have a weekly visit from Church of England vicar, Harvey Gibbons, from St Oswalds in Oswestry for a Praise and Prayer session.

 Student engagement officers pro-actively work with students at evenings and weekends.